 Cultured pearls come in many beautiful colors, ranging from pale cream and white to rose, lilac, green, gold, gray and black and account for the vast majority of pearl sales today.
 There are four main types of cultured pearls — Akoya, South Sea, Tahitian and Freshwater — each with unique qualities that separates it from the others.

 Tears of the gods

-Throughout human history, our ancestors have admired and worshipped pearls.
-Pearls were considered “tears of the gods” in Persian mythology, while ancient Chinese legend claimed the moon held the power to create pearls, instilling them with its celestial glow and mystery.
+Our ancestors have admired and worshipped pearls throughout history.
+Persian mythology considered pearls as “tears of the gods”, and ancient Chinese legend claimed the moon could create pearls, instilling them with its celestial glow and mystery.

 In Western cultures, the pearl has astrological associations with the planet Venus.
 Like pearls, the goddess of love came from the sea.

-The June birthstone was also thought to be beneficial for health.
 In ancient Sanskrit text, pearls were said to bestow long life and prosperity.
 In Asia, pearls were believed to soothe indigestion and haemorrhages.
-Some 19th century Arab physicians maintained that pearl powder improved eyesight, quieted nervous tremors and eased depression.
+Some 19th century Arab physicians thought that pearl powder improved eyesight, quieted nervous tremors and eased depression.